DirkR/dotfiles/README.md

 # Dotfiles

-## Overview
+This is [my](https://github.com/dirkr) dotfiles configuration.

+The repo contains the base configuration (zsh, vim, tmux, ...) needed for "every" user account I use.
-This repo is a skeleton/template repo for tracking dotfiles.
-It contains a utility ([dfm](https://github.com/justone/dfm)) to help with managing and updating your dotfiles.
+It is based on the [dfm](https://github.com/justone/dfm) utility to help with managing and updating my dotfiles.

-## Using this repo
+## Using these dotfiles

-First, fork this repo.

-Then, add your dotfiles:

-    $ git clone git@github.com:username/dotfiles.git .dotfiles
-    $ cd .dotfiles
-    $  # edit files
-    $  # edit files
-    $ git push origin master

-Finally, to install your dotfiles onto a new system:
+Just clone this repo and run the installer to deploy the dotfiles onto a new

-    $ cd $HOME
+system:

-    $ git clone git@github.com:username/dotfiles.git .dotfiles
+    $ git clone git@github.com:dirkr/dotfiles ~/.dotfiles
-    $ ./.dotfiles/bin/dfm install # creates symlinks to install files
+    $ ~/.dotfiles/bin/dfm install

 ## Full documentation

-For more information, check out the [wiki](http://github.com/justone/dotfiles/wiki).
+For more information, check out the [dfm wiki](http://github.com/justone/dotfiles/wiki).

 You can also run <tt>dfm --help</tt>.

 # Settings

+## zsh

+To be documented

+## (n)vin

+To be documented

-## Gtk theme
+## tmux

-The theme ['elementary Dark'](http://satya164.deviantart.com/art/elementary-Dark-GTK3-Theme-244257862) is set as default theme.
+To be documented